|

 Green Living Now Web Store

-Ecover unscented dish soap was a safer choice.
 Also, one would be wise to stop using all air fresheners, disinfectant sprays and deodorizing products.
-They do not clean the air; they ...
-Spray disinfectants kill germs on contact.
+They do not clean the air; they only inhibit our ability to smell by coating our ... kill germs on contact.
 Once your counter is wiped clean, new germs descend from the air.
-The toxic effects of common household products are not limited to the user of the product. ...
+The toxic effects of common household products are not limited to the user of the ...

 www.greenlivingnow.com